jklein07/prediction-market-efficiency/README.md

 A recent large-scale study by Gebele and Matthes, *Semantic Non-Fungibility and Violations of the Law of One Price in Prediction Markets* ([arXiv:2601.01706](https://arxiv.org/abs/2601.01706)), aligned 100,000+ events across ten venues.
-They found persistent fee-adjusted deviations of 2–4% and attributed them to *semantic non-fungibility*: nominally identical contracts differ subtly in resolution terms, and positions cannot be netted across venues, so arbitrage capital cannot force convergence.
+They found persistent execution-aware deviations of 2–4% and attributed them to *semantic non-fungibility*: nominally identical contracts differ subtly in resolution terms, and positions cannot be netted across venues, so arbitrage capital cannot force convergence.
 I can carry their mechanism one step further, and the step changes the conclusion.
 A